navneettomar11/technical-guides/java/basic.md

 Classes and objects created through inheritance are tightly couples because changing the parent or superclass in an inheritance relationship risks breaking your code.
 Classes and objects created through composition are loosely coupled, meaning that you can more easily change the component parts without breaking your code.

+# Java static keyword
+Java static is a keyword and it is also a non-access modifier.
+Basically, it is used to memory management so that we can make our memory efficient or save memory.
+Static means class level in java.

+We use `static keyword in java` so that we can save our memory and make memory efficient.
+In other words, it is used for memory management.

+No, we can't override static method but we can overload static method.

+# What tpye of memory areas are allocated by JVM?

+**Class Area** stores per class structure, for example, runtime constant pool, fields, method data, and all the code for methods.

+**Heap** is a runtime data area where memory is allocated to the objects.

+**Stack** stores frames.
+It contains local variables and partial results, and takes part in method invocation and return.
+Every thread has a private JVM stack, created at the same time as the thread.
+A new frame is created each time a method is invoked, A frame is destroyed when its method invocation completes.

+**Program Counter Register** contains an address of the Java virtual machine instruction currently being executed.

+**Native Method Stack** contains all the native methods that are used in the application.